Summary

 Practical Tips and Common Pitfalls

-Building one DES model is easy.
-Building one that stakeholders trust is hard.
-Here is a curated list of things that separate hobbyists from professionals.
+Building one DES model is straightforward.
+Building one that stakeholders trust is more demanding.
+The following list identifies the practices that distinguish hobbyists from professionals.

-Use real distributions.
-Beginners default to exponential everything because it is memoryless and mathematically convenient.
-Real service times are often lognormal or gamma — right-skewed with a long tail.
-Fit your distributions from data using scipy.stats or maximum likelihood.
-For storing and preprocessing that historical data at scale, see our guide on databases for preprocessed time series.
+Use realistic distributions.
+Beginners default to exponential distributions everywhere because they are memoryless and mathematically convenient.
+Real service times are often lognormal or gamma, right-skewed with a long tail.
+Distributions should be fitted from data using scipy.stats or maximum likelihood.
+For storing and preprocessing historical data at scale, see the guide on databases for preprocessed time series.

-Classic bugs.
-Forgetting to release a resource (watch for early-return paths).
-Mixing arrival rate λ with mean inter-arrival time 1/λ — a 3× error waiting to happen.
-Using random.random() without seeding — irreproducible runs.
-Letting warm-up bias sneak into production reports.
+Common defects.
+Forgetting to release a resource (early-return paths require attention).
+Confusing arrival rate λ with mean inter-arrival time 1/λ, a potential threefold error.
+Using random.random() without seeding, which produces irreproducible runs.
+Allowing warm-up bias to enter production reports.

 Keep the model legible.
-DES models are read many more times than they are written — by auditors, new team members, and future you.
-Name entities and events descriptively, comment the source of every distribution parameter (“service time fit from Q3 2025 log, n=28,441”), and version-control everything with solid Git practices.
+DES models are read many more times than they are written, by auditors, new team members, and the original author at a later date.
+Entities and events should be named descriptively, the source of every distribution parameter should be commented (for example, “service time fitted from Q3 2025 log, n=28,441”), and everything should be version-controlled in accordance with solid Git practices.

 Sensitivity analysis.
-A DES model has dozens of parameters, and stakeholders always ask “what if demand goes up 20%?”
-Vary one parameter at a time, plot the response curve, and identify the few parameters that move KPIs meaningfully.
-A related idea is anomaly detection on the input data feeding your model — garbage in, garbage out — and our piece on time-series anomaly detection is a good companion there.
+A DES model has dozens of parameters, and stakeholders invariably ask “what if demand increases by 20%?”
+One parameter at a time should be varied, the response curve plotted, and the few parameters that materially affect KPIs identified.
+A related concern is anomaly detection on the input data feeding the model, since garbage in produces garbage out; the guide on time-series anomaly detection is a useful companion.

 Frequently Asked Questions